az4mary/business_review/projects/zyne-homepage/patch/file-reorganization.md

 ⚠️ Open the file "E:\PROJECTS\GITHUB\az4mary\zyne.store\projects\zyne-homepage\patch\file-reorganization-report.md” and write report.
 Reply DONE in the chat conversation after you have updated the file with your comment.

+⛔ STOP HERE - Reply back to the chat with short response if you understand the complete task.